windforce7/math_references/prob & stat/distributions.md

 #   4 Geometric distribution [discrete]
 Geometric distribution is a special case of [negative binomial distribution](#3-negative-binomial-distribution-discrete) when $r = 1$.

-##  4.1 Difinition of geometric R.V.
+##  4.1 Definition of geometric R.V.
 Let X denote the **total number of failures (B) right before observing the first successful (A) result** in a series of identically independent Bernoulli experiment.

 ##  4.2 pmf of geometric R.V.